 These delicious, sugary cookies SCREAM Christmas!
-Pecans and 4 other ingredients are rolled into a soft cloud of powdered sugar and form round cookies that are so delicious.
+Pecans and just 4 additional ingredients are rolled into a soft cloud of powdered sugar and form round cookies that are so light and delicious.
 These cookies are perfect for a cookie exchange or to share when friends and family come over!

 Talk about starting fresh.
 This week has brought for me: a new year, abrupt unemployment, a new (very strict) diet intended to get my "silent migraine" symptoms under control and a drastic change in my daily routine.
 My emotions, feelings and thoughts have been all over the place.
 At times, it feels like I am living somebody else's life!
 I don't even have my beloved computer anymore (sniff), so until I get a new one I am using the verrrrry slow computer that I have owned for 7+ years.
 It still gets the job done, but it takes double the time.
 Weee!